List of Fast & Furious characters: Hernán Reyes

 Hernán Reyes is a corrupt businessman and ruthless Brazilian drug lord who provides resources to the favelas in Rio de Janeiro to gain control over them.
 He also has most of the Rio civil and military police and local division of the Brazilian federal highway police (PRF) on his payroll, which allows him to later hide his money inside a vault in their evidence room.
 He wants Toretto and O'Conner dead when they plot to steal his money, even indiscriminately killing Hobbs' escort when they have Dom's crew in custody, causing a vengeful Hobbs to join Dom's effort.
-Towards the end of the movie, Reyes pursues Dom's crew with his men with the corrupt police force, though Dom smashes an empty vault into Reyes' Volkswagen Touareg, wounding him badly.
-As he crawls out and begs for Hobbs' help, Hobbs kills him in retribution.
+Towards the end of the movie, Reyes pursues Dom's crew with his men with the corrupt police force, though Dom smashes his Dodge Charger into Reyes' Volkswagen Touareg, chassis first, wounding him badly.
+As he crawls out of the car and begs for Hobbs' help, Hobbs shoots him dead in retribution.
 Hernán Reyes is portrayed by Joaquim de Almeida.

 In Fast X, Hernan's son Dante, seeks to avenge the loss of his father and family fortune at Dom and family's hands.